yetanalytics/dl4clj/README.md

 ;; this is our first line from the csv

-;; next-record! moves the record readers interal cursor ;; all iterators are internally reset before use when they are passed as args to fns which require them ;; but if you need to manually reset one just call reset-rr!
+;; next-record! moves the record readers interal cursor ;; all iterators are automaticaly reset before use when they are passed as args to fns which require them ;; but if you need to manually reset one just call reset-rr!

 (reset-rr! csv-rr)